llevieux/futility/README.md

-# futility
+# futility: the game
-You are still in a small, concrete-reinforced room.
+>*You are still in a small, concrete-reinforced room.*

+futility is a humble little text-based anti-adventure game.  fun?  maybe.

+## notes
+you'll need to start the jar by the command prompt, runme.bat will work if you're on a windows machine.